 One should keep patience and wait for all universities to declare results and send in their offers before taking a final call on any ‘condition offer’.

 Step 10 – Making the Final Decision

-At this point of time one needs to take a few steps back and draw upon Steps 3 and 4.
-Reassessment of the preliminary research and information, and the reasons why the shortlisted universities were chosen in the first place is required to be done.
+At this point in time, one needs to take a few steps back and draw upon Steps 3 and 4.
+Reassessment of the preliminary research and information and the reasons why the shortlisted universities were chosen in the first place is required to be done.
 Decision making will require judicious analyses of available choices.